China cancels Lunar New Year events over deadly virus fears | DW | 23.01.2020

 The 17 people who died in China were aged between 48 and 89 and had pre-existing health conditions, Chinese health authorities said Thursday.

-The virus is believed to have merged from a seafood market that illegally sold wild animals.
+The virus is believed to have emerged from a seafood market that illegally sold wild animals.

 mvb/stb (AP, AFP, dpa, Reuters)